greenvilleassociates/contactmysqlupgrade/README.md

 permissions should be set on mysql.
 In other words the user and password should only have the right to insert records but not delete them.
 And it should have a password which cant be typed in less than 10 seconds.

+We have added a few pictures showing what the "CONTACTUSER LOGIN" permissions should have, and given a picture of what a cPanel/Siteground login would look like.

 # contactmysqlupgrade
 This adds a longer contact form for existing project created on this site.